 By using a vesting schedule, key members of your staff can only collect their bonus payments if they stay with your firm for a defined period of time.
 If the employee leaves before their funds are vested, that money instead can go to you/your firm.

 With deferred bonuses, key employees become more aligned with the firm’s long-term success — without you having to give up equity interest.
-(The “Golden Handcuff” strategy starts at 4:40.)
+(The “Golden Handcuffs” strategy starts at 4:40.)

 Let Us Help You